1942 Wheat Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 1942-D Wheat Penny Value

-Denver struck about 206 million coins in 1942, but despite this large mintage, moderate collecting difficulty exists because fewer rolls were preserved compared to Philadelphia issues.
+Denver struck approximately 206.7 million coins in 1942, making this the second most common variety of the year.
+Despite the large mintage, moderate collecting difficulty exists because fewer rolls were preserved compared to Philadelphia issues, and the 1942-D frequently lacks the vivid red color that makes Philadelphia coins so desirable at high grades.

 1942-D Wheat Penny (RD) Price/Grade Chart